malikshub/gt/Readme.md

                 </div>
                 <div class="col-sm-6 col-md-9 item text">
                     <h3>Guild Tech</h3>
-                    <p>Guild Tech is the place where I will share my knowledge, thoughts, and understandings under the topics such as technology, photography and gaming.
-I will also share my learning and expiriences.</p>
+                    <p>Guild Tech is the place where I will share my knowledge, thoughts, and understandings on the topics such as technology, photography, and gaming.
+I will also share my learning and experiences.</p>
                 </div>
             </div>
             <div class="col item social">